-Lacquer screen from last Vietnamese Emperor to go under hammer at Bonhams
+Lacquer screen from last Vietnamese emperor to go under hammer at Bonhams

 Mowrer, a Pulitzer Prize-winning journalist, took it back to his family's home in New Hampshire.
 It was passed down to its present owner, Mowrer's granddaughter.

-The lacquer painting and a calling card from Emperor Bao will carry an estimated value of HK$2.8 to 3.8 million (S$490,000 to S$660,000) at the Bonhams Hong Kong Southeast Asian Modern and Contemporary Art sale on Nov 27.
+The painting and a calling card from the emperor will carry an estimated value of HK$2.8 million to HK$3.8 million (S$486,000 to S$660,000) at the Bonhams Hong Kong Southeast Asian Modern and Contemporary Art sale on Nov 27.

-The public here canview the work at ArtSpace@Helutrans in Tanjong Pagar Distripark from Friday (Nov 5) to Sunday, as part of an auction preview that also features works by Singapore artists Fan Chang Tien, Lim Tze Peng and Cheong Soo Pieng.
+The public here can view the work at ArtSpace@Helutrans in Tanjong Pagar Distripark until tomorrow as part of an auction preview that also features works by Singapore artists Fan Chang Tien, Lim Tze Peng and Cheong Soo Pieng.

 At 1m tall and nearly 2m wide, Golden Sunset Over Halong Bay offers a panoramic view of the bay, with intricate etchings of fishermen and fishing boats between islands of limestone.

-It was created some time between 1938 and 1945 - at the height of the artist's career - and makes use of costly materials such as gold and cinnabar.
+It was created some time between 1938 and 1945 - at the height of the artist's career - and used costly materials such as gold and cinnabar.

 Ms Bernadette Rankine, director of Bonhams Southeast Asia, calls the work a masterpiece - one "painted with pride, and feeling for his homeland and people".